zhaojizhuang4/common-dataservice/docs/server.rst

 Configuring the system
 ~~~~~~~~~~~~~~~~~~~~~~

-First the database must be created and configured using scripts in the
+First the database must be created or upgraded, depending on the situation,
-"db-scripts" directory:
+using scripts in the "db-scripts" directory.
+Please note the version number is
+represented here as "N.N" or "M.M".

 - cmn-data-svc-user-mysql.sql: This file is a TEMPLATE can be used to
   create a Mysql/MariaDB database, to create a user, and to grant the
   user permission on the database.
 The values in CAPITALS shown in
   the file must be adjusted for each use.
-- cmn-data-svc-ddl-cml-mysql-N-N.sql: This has the data-definition and
+- cmn-data-svc-ddl-dml-mysql-N-N.sql: This file has the data-definition and
-  data-modeling language statements that create the tables and
+  data-modeling language statements that create new tables and
   populate them.
+- cds-mysql-upgrade-N.N-to-M.M.sql: If an existing system must be upgraded
+  instead of creating a new one, this file has the data-definition and data-modeling
+  language statements to modify an existing database.

 Next, configuration parameters must be specified.
 A template with
 default values can be found in the top level of this project named